jared-hughes/nuova/README.md

 0x5F: if (b >= c) ip = mem[ip++];
 ```

-Three instructions are memset immediate.
+Three instructions are memset-immediate.
 After setting the memory (in the cell immediately after the instruction), they increment the instruction pointer again

 ```c
 0x00: mem[ip] = a; ip++;